-MacNeil wins Canada’s 1st gold at the pool in 100 fly
+Britain’s Adam Peaty repeats as breaststroke Olympic champ

 Huske went out fast, as is her style, and appeared to be close to the front with about 10 meters to go.
 But she faded on her final strokes and just missed a spot on the podium.

-The U.S. team was denied a medal for the first time in the swimming competition.
+So did Andrew, meaning the U.S. team had been denied a medal in the first two finals Monday.

 Defending champion and world-record holder Sarah Sjöström of Sweden was seventh.